 Input Attenuation: 1:1 (no attenuation) is the default.
 Select 5:1 for larger signals, particularly if noise is significant.
-When measuring standard logic signals, use 1:1 attenuation for 1.8V (or lower) CMOS and 5:1 for TTL or higher voltage CMOS.
+When measuring standard logic signals, use 1:1 attenuation for 1.8V (or lower) CMOS and 5:1 for CMOS at 2.5V (or higher), or TTL.
 Additional attenuation can be achieved by attenuating the signal externally before being presented to the counter; a x10 oscilloscope probe can be used with the $1M\Omega$ input impedance or a 50Ω attenuator can be used with the 50Ω input impedance to preserve matching.